 2) DOES IT ADMONISH?

 In its teaching, does the song also call us to action?
 Does it confront us with our need for repentance and God's grace in order to change and grow?
 If a song merely shares information but doesn't encourage heart change, than it falls short.
 If the songs we're singing do not confront us with our ongoing sin problem, then they are reflecting only half of the good news of Christianity (Col. 3:16).
 In our church, we intentionally sing about the wrath of God against sin, the suffering of Christ and His shed blood on the cross, of our spiritual death before salvation, and of our current inner struggle between the old man and the new man.
 We sing about how prone we are to wander and stumble.
 Because in contrast to that weight, the brightness of our hope in Christ shines all the brighter.
-Songs that treat these topics in balance with grace, love, and mercy are songs that portray the gospel in its fullness.
+Songs that treat these topics (sin, judgment, holiness, etc.) in balance with grace, love, and mercy are songs that portray the gospel in its fullness.

 3) DOES IT PROMOTE CONGREGATIONAL PARTICIPATION?